GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_sop-accessioning.md

 # GDI SOP Accessioning Proposal
 ## Introduction
-This document outlines the **accessioning system for Standard Operating Procedures** (SOPs) within the Genomics Data Infrastructure (GDI) project.
+This document outlines the **accessioning system for Standard Operating Procedures** (SOPs) within the Genomic Data Infrastructure (GDI) project.
 It covers the SOP identifier format, file naming conventions, automation workflows, repository structure, version control, and referencing mechanisms.
 This system aims to streamline the management, versioning, and referencing of SOPs, ensuring clarity, consistency, and ease of use across the project.

 ## Index